 Money was one of earliest '70s-era rockers to take full advantage of the icon-making power of MTV, with this collaboration with Carter - featuring a wild child portrayed by Apollonia Kotero - as the best-remembered example.
 From his sideways mouthing of Lyon's early cluck of a riff, to his cockeyed wonder as Kotero's character involves him in a drag race, to his unbridled salaciousness after she wins it all, Money served as a full cast of characters in his own video production.

-Money's essential worries about how he'll shape up - in the song, he's talking about a relationship; but you can easily apply it to a just-beginning career away from the family business - still give this song its sentimental power.
+Money's essential worries about how he'll shape up - in the song, he's talking about a relationship; but you can easily apply it to a just-beginning career away from the family business - still give this song its sentimental power and its place atop our list of the Top 10 Eddie Money Songs.
 The late singer Jo Baker, of the Elvin Bishop band, does the rest.
 Doubling Money's vocal, save for a prototypical mid-song breakdown, she underscores this song's latent hopefulness in the face of crushing adversity.
 And that, in the end, may be Money's greatest gift of all: The idea that anyone can do anything, if they dream big and then stick with it.